Updated on March 7, 2023

 For example, rubbing alcohol is highly flammable, so getting it everywhere is just asking for trouble.
 Also, it’s toxic to your pets if they ingest it.
 Even worse, the alcohol has to make direct contact with the flea to be at all useful, and it can discolor fabrics in the process.

-A popular recipe is to mix equal parts rubbing alcohol (or isopropyl alcohol) and water with a few drops of liquid soap to help it stick.
+A popular recipe is to mix equal parts rubbing alcohol and water with a few drops of liquid soap to help it stick.
 Spraying this all over the house may kill some fleas, but can’t be used where fleas congregate most – on your pets.
 All in all, this is a better remedy than mothballs, but not by much.

 Will Isopropyl Alcohol Kill Fleas?